o3de/o3de.org/content/docs/welcomeguide/tutor-ch02-create-an-entity.md

 **Note**
 If **Snap to grid** is enabled, the feed locker entity will automatically snap to a position above the terrain\.
 To freely position the entity, press **G** or click the **Snap to grid** icon in the top menu bar to disable **Snap to grid**\.

-1. You’ll use a few modeling operations to modify the White Box cube into the rough shape of a feed locker\.
+1. You'll use a few modeling operations to modify the White Box cube into the rough shape of a feed locker\.
 To modify the White Box, you must be in White Box edit mode\.
 Choose **Edit** in the White Box component to enter edit mode\.
 ![\[Lumberyard White Box component edit mode\]](/images/welcomeguide/ui-white-box-edit-mode-1.26.png) **Note**
 A complete list of White Box edit mode operations can be found in the [White Box component](https://docs.aws.amazon.com/lumberyard/latest/userguide/component-white-box.html) documentation\.